 Who We Are

-FOXY uses traditional beading, theatre, digital storytelling, photography, and music to help teenage girls express their knowledge, opinions, and questions about health and love (and everything in between).
-With a strong focus on sexual health and empowered decision-making, young women and gender-diverse youth across the North get to know themselves a little bit better and learn through the arts.
+FOXY uses arts such as traditional beading, theatre, digital storytelling, photography, and music to help young women and gender-diverse youth express their knowledge, opinions, and questions about health and love (and everything in between).
+With a strong focus on sexual health and empowered decision-making, young people across the North get to know themselves a little bit better and learn through the arts.

-Since January 2012, FOXY has reached over 6495 youth in more than 41 NWT, Nunavut, and Yukon communities through over 433 workshops and 21 Peer Leader Retreats that have brought together over 546 Northern and Indigenous young Peer Leaders.
+Since January 2012, FOXY has reached over 9,500 youth in more than 44 NWT, Nunavut, and Yukon communities through over 630 workshops, and 33 Peer Leader Retreats and Youth Events that have brought together more than 700 Northern and Indigenous young Peer Leaders trained in sexual and mental health education.

 FOXY’s mission is to enhance the knowledge, health, and well-being of Northern and Indigenous youth